- What is Multiple Sclerosis?

 - Can I get pregnant with Multiple Sclerosis?

-An individual with MS can experience varying degrees of neurological impairment, depending upon the location and extent of the scarring.
-There is no known cure for MS at this time, although research is still rigorously being done to learn more about this illness.
+An individual with MS may experience varying degrees of neurological impairment, depending upon the location and extent of the scarring.
+There is no cure for MS at this time, although the research of this disease is ongoing.

 - Balance problems